Get Access to 250+ Online Classes

 Other potential charges include lease-renewal fees and maintenance expenses.

-Some of the benefits of hiring a residential property manager include:
+Some of the benefits of hiring a property management company include:

 More Time for Owners

-The biggest attraction of a residential property manager, of course, is that they take daily responsibilities off the owner's back.
+The biggest attraction of a property management company, of course, is that they take daily responsibilities off the owner's back.